MatiasBastarrica/stats-preview-card-component/README.md

 ### What I learned

-I learned to use the filter CSS property and got confortable using grid for the desktop layout.
+I learned to use the filter CSS property and got comfortable using grid for the desktop layout.

 ### Useful resources